rdahltorp/javascript-code-quiz/README.md

 ## Usage

 The active application will take the user through a series of multiple choice questions.
-When the user completed the questions or when time runs out, they will be able to see their score and submit them to keep track of their high scores for later viewing.
+When the user completes the questions or when time runs out, they will be able to see their score and submit it to keep track of their high scores for later viewing.

 Here is a quick demo of the application in action: